Dual Boot: Run macOS Catalina with Mojave on the same Mac

 If you’re excited about the launch of macOS Catalina and want to try out all the new features for yourself, you can download the public beta and give it a go.
 However, as it’s beta software, it comes with a health warning, and you should take precautions when testing it.
 One way you can do that is to create a dual boot system, so you can still boot into Mojave or whatever macOS you’re currently running when you need to.
 Here’s how to dual boot macOS Mojave and macOS Catalina.

 Clean up your drive beforehand

 Once installed, macOS Catalina will have access to all your files and folders, so back up your Mac just in case it damages them.
 You can use Time Machine or any other backup tool.
 Just make sure you have a backup of your entire Mac before you download macOS Catalina.
 You should also consider turning on FileVault.
-It will slow your Mac down, but will force Catalina to ask for permission before it access encrypted files and folders.
+It will slow your Mac down but will also force Catalina to ask for permission before it can access encrypted files and folders.